 In general, your practice management software should allow you to more efficiently and effectively manage your revenue cycle process with complete visibility into your financial operation.
 In addition, impacting factors should be able to be quickly identified and addressed.
 And on the patient side, the solution should help improve patient and office flow from pre-visit to post-visit and provide visibility into where each patient is within the practice at all times.
 While this not only improves the office workflow and productivity, it can improve a patient’s experience by reducing check-in and checkout times.

 2. Financial Dashboards and Reporting.
-Your practice management software should improve your dermatology practice’s bottom line.
+Your practice management software should help improve your dermatology practice’s bottom line.
 By being able to view key metrics, you’ll be able to measure the health of your dermatology practice.
 Reporting tools that analyze rejections and denials will keep you informed of billing challenges while allowing you, as the dermatologist or administrator, to keep a pulse on your practice.

 4. Straightforward Financials at Check-in and Checkout.
 With the right dermatology practice management software, your staff will be empowered to speak confidently and accurately to patients about their charges while being able to collect upfront fees (co-pays and balances) more easily.

 5. Clearinghouse Services.
 Interfacing with a clearinghouse is an essential requirement for a practice management system.
 This should include electronic eligibility, electronic claims submission and Electronic Remittance Advice (ERA).
-Real-time updates will allow for your practice to proactively work claims and post payments, leading to improved revenue cycle turnaround time.
+Real time updates will allow for your practice to proactively work claims and post payments, leading to improved revenue cycle turnaround time.
 Claims submissions should be automated and occur multiple times throughout the day.

 6. Eligibility Verification.
-Batch eligibility and real-time insurance eligibility checks help increase accuracy and speed up check-in time.
+Batch eligibility and real time insurance eligibility checks help increase accuracy and speed up check-in time.
 Your staff will be able to proactively see any problems with insurance eligibility and which patients require follow-up.
-Having such a feature will lower claim denials by identifying the active payers in real time, before a service is rendered.
+Having such a feature will help lower claim denials by identifying the active payers in real time, before a service is rendered.
 Without the eligibility checks built in, most dermatology practices have to go to a third-party website to verify eligibility.
 Your practice management solution should eliminate that additional step.

-10. Intramail: At checkout, staff can create Intramail, which allows them to message the doctor within the practice management software.
-This helps the staff communicate in real-time and obtain answers to questions, with the goal of reducing delays in the revenue cycle process.
+10. Intramail: At checkout, staff should be able to create Intramail, which allows them to message the doctor from within the practice management software.
+This helps the staff communicate in real time and obtain answers to questions with the goal of reducing delays in the revenue cycle process.

-At the end of the day you have to identify and prioritize what’s important to your dermatology practice and understand how a practice management system will enhance and support your organization.
+At the end of the day you have to identify and prioritize what’s important to your dermatology practice and understand how a practice management system can enhance and support your organization.
 It is an important decision that takes time and valuable resources.
 Hopefully this information will help you as you evaluate products on the market.